This function validates the parameters provided for setting up a catalytic Cox proportional hazards model

 Optional.
 A positive numeric value representing a constant for adjusting the hazard rate in the Cox model.

 Optional.
-A positive numeric value controlling the influence of tau
+A positive numeric value controlling the influence of tau.

 Optional.
-A positive numeric value controlling the influence of tau_seq
+A positive numeric value controlling the influence of tau_seq.

 This function checks:

-is a non-negative vector.
+That tau_seq is a non-negative vector.

-is generated from cat_cox_initialization
+That cat_init is generated from cat_cox_initialization.

-has the correct length for the number of predictors.
+That init_coefficients has the correct length for the number of predictors.

-is between 2 and the dataset size.
+That cross_validation_fold_num is between 2 and the dataset size.

 That the dataset is sufficiently large for cross-validation, recommending fewer folds if it is not.
 If any conditions are not met, the function will raise an error or warning.